simple-abc/simple-db/README.md

 ______
 ### Abstract Cache
 - template pattern
-### Page

-### Page Cache

-### Level1 Page, Secondary Page
-- format
-    - level1 page:
+- reference counting
-        - when db start up, write random bytes from `OF_VC` to `OF_VC + LEN_VC - 1` byte
-        - when db close, copy random bytes from `OF_VC + LEN_VC` to `OF_VC + 2 * LEN_VC - 1` byte
-        - used to determine whether the database was shut down normally in the last time
-    - secondary page: `[Offset: 2bytes][Raw]`
-        - stored FSO (free space offset)
-        - used to process raw data as secondary page when page cache need it in the process of initialization of DataManager
 ### Logger
 - iterator pattern
 - format
     - log file: `[Xchecksum][log1][log2][log3]...[logN][BadTail]`
     - log: `[Size][Checksum][Data]`
-    - data:
+    - data
         - update: `[DataType: 1byte][Xid: 8bytes][Uid: 8bytes][OldRaw][LatestRaw]`
             - uid: `[PageNumber: 4bytes][Offset: 4bytes]`
         - insert: `[DataType: 1byte][Xid: 8bytes][PageNumber: 4bytes][Offset: 2bytes][Raw]`
-- process of writing a log
+- process
+  - redo: scan log and process redo logs which state is committed
+  - undo: scan log and process undo logs which state is active reversely
+  - logging
     1. wrap data to log
     2. write log to log file
     3. update check sum
     4. flush to disk
+### Page
+- format
+  - level1 page
+    - when db start up, write random bytes from `OF_VC` to `OF_VC + LEN_VC - 1` byte
+    - when db close, copy random bytes from `OF_VC + LEN_VC` to `OF_VC + 2 * LEN_VC - 1` byte
+    - used to determine whether the database was shut down normally in the last time
+  - secondary page
+    - `[Offset: 2bytes][Raw]`
+    - stored FSO (free space offset)
+    - used to process raw data as secondary page when page cache need it in the process of initialization of DataManager
 ### Page Index
-- splitting the secondary page into four-ty block storage
+- splitting the secondary page into four-ty slots
-- entry in Map
-    - key: the number of free block storage : Integer
-    - value: all of PageInfo have the number of free block storage : List
-- class
-    - PageInfo
-        - pageNumber
-        - freeSpace
+  > the page index caches the free space of each page, it is used to quickly find a page with suitable space when the upper module performs an insertion operation without checking the information of each page from the disk or cache.
 ### Data Item
 - format
   - data item: `[ValidFlag: 1byte][DataSize: 3bytes][Raw]`
 ### Data Manager
+- feature: providing data accessing service for the upper layer, eg: vm, im
+- method
   - insert()
   - read()
+  - update()
+## Index Manager
+______
 ### Index Manager
 - format
   - Node: `[NumberOfKeys][SiblingUid][Son0][Key0][Son1][Key1]...[SonN][KeyN]`